Veteran reviewing short-term loan options on a laptop at home

 Military Aid Societies

-Four major military aid societies — the Army Emergency Relief (AER), Navy-Marine Corps Relief Society (NMCRS), Air Force Aid Society (AFAS), and Coast Guard Mutual Assistance (CGMA) — provide emergency loans and grants to active-duty members and qualifying veterans.
+Four major military aid societies provide emergency loans and grants to active-duty members and qualifying veterans: the Army Emergency Relief (AER), Navy-Marine Corps Relief Society (NMCRS), Air Force Aid Society (AFAS), and Coast Guard Mutual Assistance (CGMA).
 Loan amounts typically reach up to $1,500 with no interest charged.
 Applications can be processed within 24 to 48 hours in genuine emergencies.

 Veterans Benefits Administration Emergency Programs